Program Endorsed by Missouri 2021

 Col. Jerry R. Fry (USA, Ret.): Editor

 In 1990, Congress established the Civil War Sites Advisory Commission to identify Civil War battle sites deemed worthy of preservation for their historical significance.
 After evaluating some 10,500 conflict sites, the Commission identified 384 battlefields as historically significant.
 Twenty-nine (29) of the sites selected are in Missouri.

-This book is a visitor’s guide for the historically significant Missouri sites and others selected by the Trustees of Fry’s Lyon Foundation, Inc., a non-profit educational foundation dedicated to promoting the study of Missouri’s Civil War history and increasing Civil War-related tourism in Missouri. [*see Fry’s Lyon Foundation]
+This book is a visitor’s guide for the historically significant Missouri sites and others selected by the Trustees of Fry’s Lyon Foundation, Inc., an educational foundation dedicated to promoting the study of Missouri’s Civil War history and increasing Civil War-related tourism in Missouri (see Fry’s Lyon Foundation).

 By visiting all of the sites in this book and receiving a visit stamp from each, users qualify for a Certificate of Completion.
 Hopefully, the interest demonstrated by passport users will encourage site managers to apply for already allocated federal funds for the preservation and improvement of Civil War sites for the benefit of future generations.